$L_0$ Isotonic Regression With Secondary Objectives: Secondary Optimality

-As far as equality is concerned, when $||f-g||_\infty$ is optimal both terms in the max are lower bounds. ~$\Box$
+For \wellp{2} simple examples show that neither finding an optimal regression and then trimming it (as for \wellp{\infty}) nor trimming and then finding an optimal regression (as for \wellp{1}) always gives an optimal answer.
+Instead we borrow a technique appearing in~\cite{Relab_Radeeta09}.
+Their technique applies more generally, finding \ellp{2}, though only when regression values are restricted to the labels.
+Further, the time of their approach replaces $n$ with $n\ell$, and it is not clear how to utilize modern flow algorithms.

-\begin{theorem} Given a set of real-valued labels, a label function $f$ on a dag $G=(V,E)$, and an $f$-isotonic set $C\subseteq V$, an \wellp{\infty} isotonic regression of $f$ can be obtained in $\Theta(m)$ time by finding an $L_\infty$ regression and trimming it to C. \end{theorem} \textit{Proof:}~ As noted above, the windows at every vertex can be obtained in $\Theta(m)$ time by topological sort.
-Further, it is well-known that an optimal isotonic regression $g$ can be obtained by setting $g(v) = (\max\{f(u): u \preceq v\} + \min\{f(u): u \succeq v\})/2$.
-These values too can be computed by topological sort in $\Theta(m)$ time.
-The lemma shows that the result is optimal. ~$\Box$
+\begin{proposition} Given a set of real-valued labels where all labels are integers in $[1,U]$, a label function $f$ on a dag $G=(V,E)$, and an $f$-isotonic set $C\subseteq V$, the \wellp{2} isotonic regression can be found in time linear in the time to do an integer-valued $L_2$ isotonic regression of a weighted function on $G$ when all values and weights are integers in $[0,(n U)^3]$. \end{proposition}

-\begin{corollary} Given a set of real-valued labels, a label function $f$ on a dag $G=(V,E)$, and a violator graph $\vio{G}=(\vio{V},\vio{E})$, an \ellp{\infty} isotonic regression of $f$ can be obtained in $\Theta(\mathcal{T}(\vio{n},\vio{m}) \log n)$ time, \end{corollary} \textit{Proof:}~ The proof of the theorem shows that we merely need to find an $f$-isotonic set of maximum size $S$ that minimizes trim-err among all such sets.
-There is an $f$-isotonic set of size $S$ with trim-err $\leq t$ iff the minimum satisfying flow is $S$ on an adjusted violator graph where for every $v$ where $r(v)>t$, the required flow from $v^\mathrm{in}$ to $v^\mathrm{out}$ is set to 0.
-A simple binary search on the trim-err values of the vertices can be used to find $t$. ~$\Box$